gdbroman/broman.blog/_posts/2019-09-17-zero-to-one.md

 ---
 title: "Three Contrarian Truths From Zero to One by Peter Thiel"
 permalink: zero-to-one
+category: "business"
 ---

 This is a short book summary of Zero to One by Peter Thiel which is about startups and innovation.
 I highly recommend reading it to those with entrepreneurial ambitions.

 ### Brief Background

 In 1999, Peter Thiel co-founded the online payment-company PayPal which later was sold to eBay for 1.5 billion dollars.
 The company's founders, including Elon Musk, have later become known as the "Paypal Mafia" since they all later started billion dollar companies such as Tesla Motors, LinkedIn, SpaceX, Palantir Technologies, Youtube and Yelp.
 It's in other words a group of overachieving innovators and entrepreneurs.
 And since Thiel was CEO for this unique group of people during PayPal's early days, he probably knows a thing or two about business.

 Thiel's view on today's innovation is that it's merely a form of incrementalism.
 In other words that most technology is getting better through small, incremental improvements - what he calls from 1 to n.
 He suggests that innovation - going from 0 to 1 - is rare in today's world but seeks to inspire through his book Zero to One.

 ## #1 Monopolies Are Desirable

 Whenever you find yourself on the side of the majority, it is time to reform (or pause and reflect).

 Mark Twain
 Most people today subscribe to the notion that competition is essential for capitalism.
 Thiel, on the other hand, couldn't agree less: "Competition is for losers".
 He states that capitalism and competition are opposites.
 Capitalism is about maximizing profit whereas competition eliminates it (or at least decreases it).
 The key to success in value creation is thus to avoid competition at all costs.

 ### But aren't monopolies evil?

 But aren't monopolies evil?
 Some of them, yes.
 This is obviously why most people (or at least consumers) shy away from the idea of eliminating competition.

 But here's the thing: most monopolies today are not evil but instead valuable assets to the world.
 Take Google as an example which has a monopoly on search engines.
 If that wasn't the case and instead they had to focus on beating a competitor such as Bing everyday - do you think they would have the resources to focus on altruistic projects such as free internet for everyone, Google Maps and self-driving cars?

 ### Small Niche First, Global Domination Second

 It's hopefully clear that you can't achieve global domination over night.
 Instead, Thiel strongly proposes trying to occupy a small niche market first.

 Jeff Bezos for instance, had the idea of building an "everything store" - which he also achieved with Amazon, but it didn't start out that way.
 Instead, Bezos began dominating a much smaller niche, namely: books.